senthilv83/eb1a-ai-it-professional-self-petition/README.md

-# 🚀 Self-Petition & Self-Filing EB1A Journey (Beyond Academia)
+# 🚀 EB1A Self-Petition & Self-Filing journey for AI, Data Science & ML professionals (Beyond Academic Research)

 Most EB1A resources focus on PhDs and professors — creating the false belief that industry AI professionals don’t qualify.